tangowithcode/tango_with_django_2/manuscript/chapter3.md

 {lang="text",linenos=off}
 	$ django-admin.py startproject tango_with_django_project

-If you don't have a `workspace` directory, then create one, so that you can house your Django projects and other code projects within this directory.
+If you don't have a `workspace` directory, we recommend that you create one.
+This means that you can house your Django projects (and other code projects) within this directory.
+It keeps things organised, without you placing directories containing code in random places, such as your `Desktop` directory!

 We will refer to your `workspace` directory in the code as `<workspace>`.
-You will have to substitute in the path to your `workspace` directory, for example: `/Users/leifos/Code/` or `/Users/maxwelld90/Workspace/`.
+You will have to substitute this with the path to your `workspace` directory.
+For example, we recommend that you create a `workspace` directory in your home folder.
+The path `/Users/maxwelld90/Workspace/` would then constitute as a valid directory for the user `maxwelld90` on a Mac.

 I> ### Can't find `django-admin.py`?
 I> Try entering `django-admin` instead.
 Depending on your setup, some systems may not recognise `django-admin.py`.